 If your bank doesn’t have an option to request a paper statement, you can print out a downloaded PDF for a physical copy of your statement.
 This printed version will look exactly like the mailed version of your statement and is considered an official document.

-How Long Does the Bank Retain Statements?
+How Long Do Banks Retain Statements?

 Most banks have a limit to how long they retain copies of your statement.
-This is typically 7 years.
+This is usually seven years.
 It is important to keep copies of your statements filed either physically or digitally, just in case you need them and your bank no longer retains the statements.
 This is especially true for any year-end statements you receive before tax time, as these tend to recap your interest and other taxable earnings for the year.
 You may be audited by the IRS and need to prove how much you earned.

 When you no longer need your bank statement, it’s advisable to shred them, as you would any document containing private financial information.